agrc/gis.utah.gov/_posts/2022-07-27-introducing-masquerade.md

 Once Masquerade has been added as a locator to your project, you can also use it as an input address locator with the [Geocode Addresses geoprocessing tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/geocoding/geocode-addresses.htm) for batch geocoding of address data.
 This makes Masquerade an easier alternative to the [Geocoding Toolbox](https://github.com/agrc/geocoding-toolbox).

 ### Web AppBuilder/Experience Builder
+{: .text-left}

 Masquerade can be used to power the search widget in [Web AppBuilder](https://doc.arcgis.com/en/web-appbuilder/latest/create-apps/widget-search.htm) or [Experience Builder](https://developers.arcgis.com/experience-builder/guide/search-widget/).
 To configure, use the following URL as the "Geocoder URL" (WAB) or "Locator URL" (EB) value in the search widget settings:

 > [https://masquerade.ugrc.utah.gov/arcgis/rest/services/UtahLocator/GeocodeServer](https://masquerade.ugrc.utah.gov/arcgis/rest/services/UtahLocator/GeocodeServer)

 ## Alternatives
+{: .text-left}

 ### UGRC API Client Desktop Application
+{: .text-left}

-If you are not already using Esri products, you likely want to check out the [Official UGRC API Client](%{ _posts/2021-11-29-introducing-the-official-ugrc-api-client.md %}).
+If you are not already using Esri products, you likely want to check out the [Official UGRC API Client]({% link _posts/2021-11-29-introducing-the-official-ugrc-api-client.md %}).
 This is a streamlined, stand-alone desktop application that requires no Esri products or licenses.